Son of Huracán: Lamborghini boss on why 907bhp Temerario hybrid is firm's most comfortable supercar ever

 The e-motors also enable highly responsive “torque vectoring” — the distribution of power to each of the four Bridgestone Potenza Sport-shod wheels to improve cornering speeds and stability.

-Power is stored in a high voltage battery, with a capacity of 3.8kWh, stored in the central tunnel of the car.
+Power is stored in a high voltage battery, with a capacity of 3.8kWh, positioned in the central tunnel of the car.
 It can be plugged into the mains and charged at up to 7kW, which takes it from flat to fully charged in 30 minutes, or via regenerative braking or directly using the V8 engine.

 Lamborghini’s electrification plan